Wondering how technology affects the brain negatively?

 But is that really connecting with them?

-Let me give you an example about how technology affects the brain negatively.
+Let me give you an example of how technology affects the brain negatively.

 I have a friend named Rob.
 We are friends in “real life” but we now live in different states and thus our only interaction is through Facebook.
 He recently posted about how he was glad to finally be done with retail hours and how excited he was about his new job.